HumanCellAtlas/metadata-schema/docs/evolution.md

 ## Stakeholders

 The HCA community is broad and has many participating groups.
 The metadata update process needs to be transparent and easy to access for all these groups.
 One important issue to face is ensuring that anyone who is not comfortable with the git interface is not blocked from making metadata update suggestions.

+The metadata working group will review the update process on a yearly basis and ensure it is meeting the needs of the working group.
+If at any point the process becomes problematic, changes should be made to ensure metadata update is not a blocker for the consortium as a whole.

 ### Collectors and users of the data